code-with-dilip/rule-engine/drools/README.md

 ```
 -   It is best to avoid rules that has multiple conditions in it.
 -   The right way to use these conditions is to have a separate rule for each condition
+-   For performing those operations we need to use &&, ||.

 #### Regex operations – matches